romellem/advent-of-code/README.md

 > programming puzzles for a variety of skill sets and skill levels that can be solved
 > in any programming language you like.

+This is a repo containing my solutions to [Eric Wastl's](http://was.tl/) **Advent of Code**.
+All of the solutions are in JavaScript, meant to be run via [NodeJS](https://nodejs.org/).
+When I started I had thought I'd have an [accompanying page](https://romellem.github.io/advent-of-code/) (that had some level of interaction) for each solution, but I quickly found that I didn't have much time for that.
+Maybe some day I'll complete (brief) write-ups for each of the problems, but for now, this mostly is just a collection of scripts.

+Also when I started, I would programmatically parse my _input_ for each problem, so I could drop in any other input and the script would work.
+As I went through the problems, I often found it easier to hand-parse my input and create a static JS export for each problem, so trying to use most of these solutions for some other puzzle input will require some level of manual tinkering.

 ## 2018 Puzzles List

 Completed: **19 / 25** (76%)